vishans/wlang2/README.md

 # The W Language

+> [!WARNING]
+> Albeit being fully functional, the column location in case of errors might be inconsistent or contain discrepancies.
+Line numbers are however accurate.
+> I am aware of this bug.
+I plan on re-writing part of the compiler and fix it altogether.
+> I plan on doing so during reading week as I am busy with school and work at the moment.

 The **W Language**, is a domain-specific language (DSL) designed to define and track workout routines.
 With the ability to define exercises, sets, reps, and custom fields, W Language aims to be a powerful tool for fitness enthusiasts and developers alike.

 ## Key Features